Transgender people at the University: Guidelines and FAQS

 - Email Trans On Campus: firstname.lastname@example.org

 - If you need or want help dealing with the transition process or other issues, the University’s Health and Counselling Service offers free appointments with counsellors to currently enrolled students.

 - The University offers financial assistance for those students who are ready to change their name legally, covering the cost of a legal name change, a birth certificate, and a passport.
 Read the guidelines.

-- The University’s Equity Office also offers general assistance to students from all equity groups, specifically including transgender and gender diverse students.
-Visit LGBTI students and staff.
+- The University’s Equity Office also offers general assistance to students from all equity groups, specifically including transgender and gender-diverse students.
+Email director student equity Dr Terry O'Neill.

-- Many of the faculties in the University have Rainbow networks.
+- Many of the faculties in the University have rainbow networks.
 While they are not specifically targeted towards gender diverse people, they are accepting and safe environments and many of them have transgender members.
-Details can be found on the Equity Office’s LGBTI webpage.
+See Faculty Rainbow contacts and groups.